Technigo/project-news-site/README.md

-# The Responsive SKREPPA Magaznine Travel Site
+# The Responsive SKREPPA Magazine Travel Site

 ### This project was made as part of Technigo’s front-end developer boot camp Fall 2020.